So you’re currently dreaming about sharing your expert knowledge all packaged up into a little online course bundle…

 Don’t be afraid to send emails, they are the foundation of a course launch!

 If you’re worried about your email list hating you for so many emails, you can always add an option at the bottom of your emails so subscribers can opt-out of that launches sales emails but continue to stay on your list for future free, fab content.

 Hop on the Course Creator Coaching Program Waitlist to be the first to know when applications open, so you can get the support you need for building and launching your first online course with a bang!

 What happens when we’re wandering into unknown territory or doing something we’re a bit scared of (like launching a course)?

 We put a heck of a lot of unnecessary tasks between us and launch.

-You don’t need an affiliate program to launch your course with.
+You don’t need an affiliate program to launch your first course.
 You don’t need the perfect social media graphics.
 You don’t need some wild promo video.
-You don’t need your blog to hit a certain number of page views or to be connected with every influencer in your industry.
+You don’t need your blog to hit a certain number of page views or to be connected with every influencer in your industry…

 A thought-out course idea & plan to create it (the course doesn’t actually need to be finished)

 An email list (to figure out the size of email list needed, read this post)

 A sales page (can be a minimal viable one, doesn’t need every bell and whistle in the book)